-SENCo - Miss Megan Ellis - megan.ellis@redborne.com Assistant SENCo - Mr Ben Middleton - ben.middleton@redborne.com Assistant SENCo - Ms Ruth Field - ruth.field@redborne.com School phone number - 01525 404462
+SENCo - Miss Megan Ellis - megan.ellis@redborne.com (on maternity leave Sept 2021 - July 2022)

+Assistant SENCo - Mr Ben Middleton - ben.middleton@redborne.com (Acting SENCo from Sept 2021 - July 2022)

-Contact is best made by email in the first instance as we may be teaching and not able to answer calls as quickly as we are able to respond to emails.
+Assistant SENCo - Ms Ruth Field - ruth.field@redborne.com School phone number - 01525 404462 Contact is best made by email in the first instance as we may be teaching and not able to answer calls as quickly as we are able to respond to emails.
+Emails cannot always be answered immediately, but a response should be given within three working days.